 - Developing successful programs for improving teaching, teacher preparation, gender equity and diversity of students or faculty, undergraduate research, or mentoring in K-16 mathematics

 - Developing or promoting technology for K-16 educational use.

 - Drafting or disseminating major publications related to K-16 mathematics education.

 - Influencing legislation or policy related to K-16 mathematics education.

 - Developing or contributing to mathematics enrichment programs for K-12 students and teachers.

 - Raising the profile of K-16 mathematics education concerns, including equity and diversity, in the larger mathematics community.

-Nominations are due to the MAA Secretary by October 1.
+Nominations are due by September 1.
+Please email it to email@example.com.
 Nominees will automatically be held in consideration for three years.